 I think businesses focus too much on the usual channels and tactics – SEO, PPC, social media, email, etc… – that they forget (or simply don’t know) what a solid partnership can offer.

 That is why we’re covering this topic this month, starting with our Using Trello To Manage Your WordPress Website: Partnerships & Collaborations post.
-If this topic has sparked your attention, I recommend you read this piece that Flying Solo has kindly allowed us to re-publish: How To Partner Your Way To a Bigger Business.

 On a related note, we want to remind our customers that we’re hard at work updating our Partner Program so we can launch a Partner Directory very soon.
 And if you’re inclined to partner with us, have a look at our Resellers & Affiliates page or email me your ideas.

 Happy partnering :)

 P.S.
 If you fancy partnering with WP Hosting for an article or any write-up, check out our Contributor Guidelines (but please keep on-topic and don’t cover molecular biology).